-The most famous and one of the best Christmas trees in NYC is the tree at Rockefeller Center.
+Let’s get the most famous Christmas tree in NYC out of the way first.
+It’s obligatory to see the Rockefeller Christmas Tree, even if you’ve already seen it before.
 You’ve seen it in all the Christmas movies set in NYC and is probably the most photographed Christmas tree in the world!

 The New York Rockefeller tree is always a Norway Spruce and is over 75 feet tall and weighs over 11 tons!
 This NYC Christmas tree is so iconic that even the destinations that provide the trees year after year are proud to do so, and sometimes there are hitchhikers in the tree, like this little tiny owl in 2020.
 (Don’t worry he was saved and returned to nature!)

-The gigantic Christmas tree is set up during the annual Christmas tree lighting ceremony that takes place in mid-November on the Wednesday evening after Thanksgiving.
+The gigantic New York Christmas tree is set up right before the annual Christmas tree lighting ceremony that takes place every year on the first Wednesday evening after Thanksgiving.

-Once set up, there is a long line of angels set up around this tree at the Channel Gardens at the base of the skyscraper leading to the tree!
-Turn around and you’re at the Saks Fifth Avenue flagship store that has their nightly holiday light show which is not to be missed when you visit the Rockefeller tree.
+And what’s even better (and why I love this spot so much) is if you turn around, you’re at the Saks Fifth Avenue flagship store that has its nightly holiday light show which is not to be missed when you visit the Rockefeller tree.

-The Saks Fifth Avenue show happens daily from 4:35-11:35 PM and occurs every ten minutes.
+The Saks Fifth Avenue holiday light show happens daily from 4:35-11:35 PM and occurs every ten minutes.
 The light shows lasts about five minutes.